byronwall/react-ts-viewer/src/webview/Treemap/layout2.md

   - If possible, then layout the depth, for any containers, we want to render them proportional to their value and then attempt to fill in children
 - Containers do not need to render as a single bounding rectangle.
 Allow them to take on L shapes so they they can fit around existing nodes.
 - Layout nodes by source order and bin pack to fit things in.
+- For aspect ratios, it is critical to have a good aspect ratio which supports reading text
+  - Tall thin rectangles are not good
+  - Wide rectangles are better